ccarabine/junior-dev-talent/readme/docs/user_story_testing.md

 4.3  Type a post name (required field) and click submit post</br>
 4.4 Navigate to forum, click on a room topic, Click on a -> Start a new post within this topic , enter a post title, description and upload an image, click submit</br>
 5. Navigate to forum, click on a room topic, Click on a post that was just created</br>
 5.1.
-Click on edit
+Click one update</br>
 5.2.
-Change name, description, and image and click submit
+Change name, description, and image and click submit</br>
 6. Navigate to forum, click on a room topic, Click on a post that was just created</br>
 6.1.
 Click on delete</br>
 6.2.
 Click on cancel</br>
 6.3.
 Click on delete post</br>
-7. Log in to django admin, click on posts and the post title to edit, update a field, click save, navigate to post on the site
+7. Log in as superuser, click on a post and the post title to edit, update a field, click save, navigate to post on the site

 This action was tested on a not logged user and logged in user